 Facial rejuvenation is defined as a cosmetic treatment (or series of cosmetic treatments), which aims to restore a youthful appearance to the human face.
 Non-surgical procedures can target specific depths of facial structures and treat localized facial concerns such as wrinkles, skin laxity, hyperpigmentation, and scars.

 As we age many of us do wish to restore a more youthful appearance.
 In this post, I’ll address wrinkles and skin laxity, two of the most common aesthetic complaints.
 (I’ll cover hyperpigmentation, scars, and more over the next few posts.)

 If you surveyed 100 people and asked, “What are the main characteristics of facial aging?”
 Wrinkles would undoubtedly be the number one answer.
 Lines and wrinkles creep up on us over time, but thankfully there are several ways to combat them.
 Did you know that not all wrinkles are created equally?
 There are two kinds of wrinkles in fact: Static and dynamic.
 They appear on our face for different reasons, and each has an entirely different treatment protocol.

 Dynamic wrinkles are the result of repetitive facial motions and expressions.
 Furrowing your brow, smiling, or frowning are examples of facial movements that lead to wrinkles over time.
 If you take a sheet of paper and fold it over and over again in the same way, a distinct line is going to form.
 As we age, reduced elasticity and collagen make the skin more susceptible to these wrinkles.
 It becomes less flexible and resilient.

-The most common dynamic wrinkles are found horizontally across the forehead, vertically between the eyebrows, around the mouth, and around the eyes (also known as crow’s feet).
+The most common dynamic wrinkles are found horizontally across the forehead, vertically between the eyebrows, around the mouth, and the eyes (also known as crow’s feet).